 Democracy is often hailed as the most equitable form of government.
 Around the world, democracies are associated with fostering economic growth, improving public health, and delivering effective services.
 Nevertheless, within many democracies, corruption and undemocratic processes persist, blurring the line between democracy and autocracy.
 In an age of voter suppression, disinformation, and systemic inequalities, how should the international community address certain complexities and contradictions that are present in several democracies?
 Is there a way to address the growing global trend of democratic backsliding?
-The event will be followed by a Q&A session moderated by Sanford J. Ungar, director of the Free Speech Project, and Michael Scott, director of the Future of the Humanities Project.
+This event was followed by a Q&A session moderated by Sanford J. Ungar, director of the Free Speech Project, and Michael Scott, director of the Future of the Humanities Project.

 Photo courtesy of Flickr user G.S.
 Matthews